Faculty

 Molly Leeman

 Mrs. Molly Leeman was born in Indiana and raised in the suburbs of Chicago.
 In 1999, she earned a degree in Elementary Education and Psychology from Bethel University in St. Paul, Minnesota.
 Her first job was teaching special education to 16-21 year-olds — a great joy and a challenge!
 A year later, Molly married Philip, her college sweetheart, and moved to DC.
 She continued teaching special education at St. Coletta School in Alexandria, VA.
 Two years later she left the classroom to start a family and later became a homeschool mom when her oldest son began kindergarten.
 After one year, she was hooked.
-Molly homeschooled her oldest son, Jackson, through 10th grade, Audrey through 8th, and continues to homeschool her youngest son, Max.
+Molly's two oldest children are in college, and her youngest is a rising sophomore.

 Molly enjoys researching and learning all she can about education and how kids learn.
 This curiosity drew Molly to classical education and The Well Trained Mind by Susan Wise Bauer.
 The principles of classical education have shaped her educational choices since the beginning of her homeschool journey and continue to shape her teaching in the classroom.